 Maybe too good, because the next inning was a debacle.

 O’Sheas ran the batting order and we were down 9-3.
 Our bodies were sapped by the 4th inning's final out and Big Joel said, “Now time for me to do magic?”

-“Not yet.”
+“Soon.”
 Arthur was massaging his right shoulder.

 “When, man, when?”
 Big Joel's hands clenched the bat hard enough for sawdust to seethe from his grip.

 “I’ll let you know.”